fredmerlo/geofoodtruck/README.md

          await mapPage.hasPopupText('You are here');
       });
       ```
    - Transparent, Frequent and Detailed feedback is paramount to supporting Agile Software Development teams.
 The UATs paired with the CI / CD pipeline enable `near-real-time` reporting of the application quality.
-The [Tests Result Report](https://geofoodtruck-test-report.s3.amazonaws.com/index.html) is published and available to all.
+The [Tests Result Report](https://geofoodtruck-test-report.s3.amazonaws.com/index.html) is published and available to all project collaborators.

       **Happy Path**
       ![Tests Result Happy](https://geofoodtruck-test-report.s3.amazonaws.com/tests-result-happy.png)